 Management reviews its hedging relationship between the interest rate swaps and the underlying loans on a regular basis.
+The hedge was found to be effective.
 The fair values of the interest rate swaps and basis swaps are determined based on future expected LIBOR rates.